 \section{Conclusion}

-This paper studies the noisy network optimization problems.
-Two typical related distributed stochastic composite optimization problems over noisy network are considered.
-Two new methods DSCMD-N and DSCDA-N are presented to solve them respectively.
+This paper has studied a class of noisy network optimization problems.
+One distributed stochastic composite optimization problems over noisy network are considered.
+Based on Bregman non-Euclidean projection scheme, a new method DSCMD-N is presented to solve them respectively.
 Convergence of the methods are systematically studied.
-Novel convergence rates are obtained in several different situations under different detailed discussions on stepsize $\{\aaa_t\}$ and communication noise decreasing rate $\{r_t\}$.
-These convergence results include expectation convergence, high probability convergence and almost sure convergence.
+New convergence rates are obtained in several different situations under different detailed discussions on stepsize $\{\aaa_t\}$ and communication noise decreasing rate $\{r_t\}$.
+These new convergence results include expectation convergence, high probability convergence and almost sure convergence.
 These results enrich the exploration in noisy network optimization.
 The rates for expectation convergence and high probability convergence are first derived in the literature.
 Since we have considered randomness on both network links and gradients, the potential value of the methods are obvious in stochastic circumstances.
 The experiments verify the theoretical results in this paper.